 Update: See the beginning of Boone’s Lick Road in downtown St. Louis here.

 The view from Bellerive Park, which I visited back in 2009, continues to provide one of the most enjoyable and easily accessible location to view the Mississippi River.
-It looks like there is a sunken barge in the middle… Continue Reading
+It looks like there is a sunken barge in the middle of… Continue Reading

 Once described as an old-fashioned interstate, Forest Park Parkway seems almost an afterthought after the construction of Interstate Highway System.
 Its curves cut through Forest Park, before ending unceremoniously at I-170.
 The century old bridges that carry surface streets over… Continue Reading